 Fixing the P2270 code, as with any code, is likely not a straightforward affair.
 Many people leave the job to their mechanic to avoid the hassle of figuring out the right fix.
 You can choose to do the job yourself if you have the right tools, automotive DIY skills, and access to repair guides or manuals.

 Just keep in mind that a fix that may work for one particular make and model may not work for another vehicle.
 For example, replacing the affected oxygen sensor is a common fix that works on a 2005 Ford Escape, XLT 3.0L, V6.
 Doing the same on other Ford models could also work, but perhaps not on vehicles from other manufacturers.

 Other Notes About P2270

-In vehicles fitted with three post-catalytic oxygen sensors instead of two, the PCM may log a different code, P2274, if the third downstream O2 sensor becomes biased for the lean mixture signal.
+In vehicles fitted with three post-catalytic oxygen sensors instead of two, the PCM will log a different code, P2274, if the third downstream O2 sensor becomes biased for the lean mixture signal.

 O2 sensors have been around since 1975 but became the order of things by the early 80s with feedback fuel systems – and the O2 is the feedback element of the system.

 The inside area of the ceramic zirconia bulb within the conventional O2 sensor is exposed to the atmosphere by way of a small vent where the wires enter the sensor.
 The outside surface of the bulb is exposed to exhaust gas, and since ceramic zirconia is an electrolyte, the conventional O2 sensor literally creates its own voltage as the O2 levels within the bulb and the O2 in the exhaust fluctuate, providing a a 0.2-0.8 volt signal which the ECM/PCM interprets.
 The O2 sensor reacts very quickly to very minor changes in O2 in the exhaust stream.